Healthy gluten free blueberry muffins are made with almond flour and Greek yogurt. They are delicious, fluffy and make the perfect healthy breakfast!

 What about leftovers?

 Keep leftovers in an airtight container in the fridge for 3-4 days.
 Place them on paper towels to absorb extra moisture, and replace the paper towels daily.
-These gluten-free blueberry muffins also freeze well.
+They also freeze well.

 Gluten Free Blueberry Muffins

-- Preheat oven to 350 degrees F. Line 10 muffin cups with paper liners and brush the liners with melted butter.
+- Preheat oven to 350 degrees F. Line 10 muffin cups with foil liners and grease the liners well.

-- In a large bowl, whisk together the almond flour, baking soda and salt.
+- In a large bowl, whisk together the eggs, yogurt, vanilla, and sweetener.

 - Use a 4-tablespoon ice cream scoop to fill the liners almost to the top.